zjunlp/InstructCell/README.md

 pip install -r requirements.txt
 ```

-### 🌐 Downloading Pretrained Language Models
+### 🌐 Downloading Pre-trained Language Models
-The language model used in the paper is T5-base, you can download it from 🤗 [Hugging Face](https://huggingface.co/google-t5/t5-base) and place the corresponding model directory under `DIR_PATH`.
+The pre-trained language model used in this project is **T5-base**.
+You can download it from 🤗 [Hugging Face](https://huggingface.co/google-t5/t5-base) and place the corresponding model directory under `DIR_PATH`.

-You can use `download_script.py` to download the model:
+Alternatively, you can use the provided script to automate the download process:
 ```
 python download_script.py --repo_id google-t5/t5-base --parent_dir ..
 ```